 This lead to an article titled Customer Service is a Two-Way Street, which was quite popular with our audience of support managers and mistreated service reps.

-Google’s Keyword Tool (which can be found here), told me a completely different story, however: tens of thousands of people were searching for skills that could be applied to customer service!
+Google's Keyword Tool, told me a completely different story, however: tens of thousands of people were searching for skills that could be applied to customer service!
 Is there any wonder why my article on 15 Customer Service Skills that Every Employee Needs is one of the most popular on our blog?

 This trend continued for other articles: if a search term had a high volume, it proved to be a very popular topic.
 With some basic on-page SEO, it doesn't become overly difficult to address important topics and pick up some great search engine traffic: